atique-atq/share-wear-client/README.md

 * Also we have implemented react router dom, context api, private router etc.
 * for server side we have used express js which have been deployed in vercel.
 * `Stripe` has been implemented as payment gateway.
-* all the sites part have been made responsive.
+* Website has have been made responsive.

+## `Admin Credential`

+adminEmail: admin@gmail.com

+adminPassword: 123123